Out of Many Scattered Things: Lady Stardust

 “Huh,” Serge says.

 “What about you?”
 Lightcap asks.
-“I almost had the feeling that—you were already ‘there,’ whatever ‘there’ means in this context.”
+“I had the feeling you were already ‘there’ in the space I was falling into.”

 “I wasn’t, not exactly,” Serge says.
-“I was kneeling in that room, pretty sure I was going to die—and then, as you came, the ‘there’ started to appear.
+“I was kneeling in that room, pretty sure I was going to die.
+But as you came, the ‘there’ started to appear.
 Not all at once.
 You brought it with you.”

 “What was that like?”
 Lightcap asks.
-“How did your mind—” she stops to search for the words she wants before she finishes with, “explain what was happening?”
+“How did your mind—” she searches for the words she wants before she finishes with, “explain what was happening?”

-“An empty parking lot,” Serge says, the tips of his ears flushing again.
-“That you created as you crossed it.
-I knew you were coming.
-I could see you coming.”
+“An empty parking lot.”
+The tips of Serge’s ears flush again.
+Charming, charming, charming charming.
+“You created it as you crossed it.
+I saw you coming.”

 “Eh,” Serge says, blushing further.
-“I don’t think you created it—I think that was my brain, trying to tell me what was happening.
+“I don’t think you created it.
+I think that was my brain, trying to tell me what was happening.
 It was a specific parking lot, actually.
-The one behind the church just down the road from my house.
-Do you remember that one?
+The one behind the church down the road from my house.
+Do you remember it?
 From the Drift?”

-Lightcap tries to think back, and she has a vague, nebulous sense of dark ice, of yanking a wheel to try and spin out her parents’ shitty station wagon into a 360-degree spin.
+Lightcap comes up with a memory of dark ice, of yanking a wheel to try and spin out her parents’ shitty station wagon into a 360-degree spin.

-“The church where you and Matt used to try to kill yourselves doing donuts in the winter?” she asks.
+“The church where you and Matt used to try and kill yourselves doing donuts in winter?”

 “Ha,” Serge says.
 “No. Different church.”

-“Great,” Serge says dryly.
-“Just what I wanted.
+“Great,” Serge says.
+“Just what I wanted to hear.
 But no, this was a different church—higher roof, smaller parking lot.
 But the church wasn’t there, it was just the parking lot.
-The cracked asphalt, the trees around the border.
+The cracked asphalt, the trees around the perimeter.
 And you were driving a car.”

 “What kind of car?”
-Lightcap asks, feeling the vibration of Schrödinger’s motor-like purr against her thighs.
+Lightcap asks as Schrödinger’s purrs like a motor atop her thighs.

 “A little blue coupe,” Serge says.
 “The top was down.
-Your hair was all over the place with the wind and you were driving fast, straight towards me.
-At the last second you swung the wheel and stopped so that I was standing right in front of the passenger’s side door.
+Your hair was blowing in the wind and you were driving fast, straight towards me.
+At the last second, you swung the wheel and skidded to a stop.
+The passenger’s side door was right in front of me.
 Ziggy Stardust was on the radio.
-You leaned across and opened the door—and that was it.
-Then we were just there together.”
+You leaned across, opened the door, and that was it.
+Then we were just…there together.”

 “I can’t believe I drove a metacognitive car into your brain like a total badass,” Lightcap says.
-“You’re making that up because you think I’ll like it.
-Are you making that up?”
+“You’re making that up because you think I’ll love it.”

-“No,” Serge says.
+“No,” Serge insists.
 “No way.
 It’s burned into my brain forever.”

-They are quiet for a short time, Serge looking at the half-finished wine in his hands, Lightcap sitting sideways on a chair, one arm hooked over its back.
+They are quiet.
+Serge studies the half-finished wine in his hands, Lightcap sits sideways on a chair, one arm hooked over its back.
 Schrödinger purrs.
 From her laptop some bastard sings about strange attractors.

 “I’ll give you all my Tom Petty,” Serge says.

-“No thank you,” Lightcap replies.
+“No thanks,” Lightcap replies.
 “I remember liking Tom Petty, as you; but I do not like Tom Petty.
 As me.
-I’m very clear on that point.”
+I’m clear on that.”

-“I’m pretty sure Free Fallin’ was written for you, actually,” Serge says.
+“Pretty sure Free Fallin’ was written for you,” Serge says.

 “Both,” Serge replies.
 “Obviously.”